Income and social security

-Our financial capabilities research examines what is needed to help people to understand their entitlements and get what they need.
+Our financial capabilities research examines what is needed to help people to understand their entitlements and gain economic security.
 We work with others to develop products and programs, while advocating for change.

 Social security enhances wellbeing, reduces vulnerability to 'shocks' and enables people to participate fully in social, economic, political and cultural life.

 Our research looks at the interaction between employment, income support, and taxes and transfers.